Learn a few ways to quickly add new to-dos to Things while you’re working in other apps.

 To learn more about Quick Entry (with Autofill), please check out our page here.

-Apple’s Live Text feature lets you capture text simply by pointing your iPhone’s camera at it.
+Apple’s Live Text feature lets you capture text simply by pointing your device’s camera at it.
 This makes it easy to turn real-world text from books or even scribbles on a whiteboard into a note in a Things to-do.

 Live Text is available in the notes of to-dos and projects.
 It’s not available in the titles of to-dos or checklists.